fastify/pre-commit/README.md

 }
 ```

-In the example above, it will first run: `npm run foo` then `npm run bar` and
+In the example above, it will first run: `npm run foo` then `npm run bar`, and
-finally `npm run test` which will make the commit fail as it returns the error
+finally, `npm run test` which will make the commit fail as it returns the error
 code `1`.
 If you prefer strings over arrays or `precommit` without a middle
 dash, that also works: